 F: 01 230 97 78

-Personal data is processed by Qualitas d.o.o., as a joint Manager.
-For all questions regarding personal data and their processing, you can contact us via email at firstname.lastname@example.org.
+Personal data is processed by Qualitas d.o.o., as a joint Controller.
+For all questions regarding personal data and their processing, you can contact us by email at email@example.com.

-For requests related to the change or update of personal data, deletion of user accounts, logout or other possible problem with the user profile, please contact us via e-mail at firstname.lastname@example.org.
+For requests related to changing or updating personal data, deleting user accounts, logging out or any other possible problem with the user profile, contact us via e-mail at firstname.lastname@example.org.

-To report a suspected violation in the processing of personal data, contact us via e-mail at firstname.lastname@example.org.
+To report a suspected violation in the processing of personal data, contact us via email at the address email@example.com.

-The controller undertakes to respond to all requests related to the protection of personal data within 30 days of receiving the request.
-For more serious disputes or problems, we reserve the right to extend this period to an additional 60 days.
+The Controller undertakes to respond to all requests related to the protection of personal data within 30 days of receiving the request.
+For more difficult disputes or problems, we reserve the right to extend this period to an additional 60 days.

 Ljubljanska c.
 24b

-For more information on the General Data Protection Regulation, visit https://www.eugdpr.org/
+For more information regarding the General Data Protection Regulation, visit https://www.eugdpr.org/